maliniroyc/Mantra_analysis_Excel/README.md

-# Mantra_analysis_Excel

 # Myntra_Analysis
-🧹 Data Cleaning Project on Myntra's Sales Dataset Using Power Query in Excel.
+🧹 Data Cleaning Project on Myntra's Sales Dataset Using Excel.
 Includes Handling Nulls, Formatting, Removing Duplicates, and Preparing Clean Data for Analysis.

 🧹 Myntra Data Cleaning Project
-This project focuses on cleaning and preparing Myntra's sales dataset using Power Query in Microsoft Excel.
+This project focuses on cleaning and preparing Myntra's sales dataset using Microsoft Excel.
 The goal is to transform raw, messy data into a structured and analysis-ready format for further business intelligence and insights.

 🔧 Key Cleaning Tasks Performed:
 Removed duplicate entries